-The Town of Estes Park has designed its seasonal public transportation service, Estes Transit, to allow for route deviation requests in order to ensure that all individuals have equal access to public transportation.
-Route deviation requests can be made on all five of the Town's routes: Red, Gold, Blue, Brown and Green.
+The Town of Estes Park has designed its seasonal public transportation service, The Peak, to allow for route deviation requests in order to ensure that all individuals have equal access to public transportation.
+Route deviation requests can be made on all six of the Town's routes: Red, Gold, Blue, Brown, Silver and Green.

-Anyone can request a route deviation and requests may be scheduled by calling 970-577-3959.
-If you need a deviation to be picked up you must call and request the ride at least 24 hours in advance of your requested pickup.
-Riders who need a deviation when dropped off are allowed to request a deviation from the driver when boarding the bus.
+Anyone may request a route deviation by calling 970-577-3959.
+Those in need of a route deviation in order to be picked up may schedule a next-day reservation for the requested pick-up time.
+Those in need of a route deviation in order to be dropped off at a specific location are allowed to request a route deviation from the driver when boarding the bus.

-Deviation requests that could result in damage to the vehicle and/or compromises the safety of the driver and/or other passengers will not be accepted.
+Route deviation requests are limited to a maximum 3/4 mile from the established route.
+Please reference the Route Deviation Service Area Map for more detail.
+No fee will be charged for this service.
+Route deviation requests that could result in damage to the vehicle and/or compromise the safety of the driver and/or other passengers will not be accepted.

-In accordance with the provisions of the Americans with Disabilities Act and the Civil Rights Act of 1964, Estes Transit does not discriminate on the basis of disability, race, color, national origin, or gender.
+In accordance with the provisions of the Americans with Disabilities Act and the Civil Rights Act of 1964, The Peak does not discriminate on the basis of disability, race, color, national origin, or gender.
 For more information about these statutes, or to file a complaint, contact the Town's ADA Coordinator at email@example.com.